-MUA-205 Composition II

-Composition in various forms for voice, chorus, individual instruments and combinations of instruments.
+MUA-205 Composition II (1.00-4.00 cr.)
+(Fall and Spring, Course Offered Every Year) Composition in various forms for voice, chorus, individual instruments and combinations of instruments.
+Instruction in private lesments and combinations of instruments.
 Instruction in private lessons or in groups.

-MUA-244 Piano II
+MUA-244 Piano II (1.00-4.00 cr.)
+(Fall, Spring, and Summer, Course Offered Every Year) J.S.

-J.S.
 Bach-A prelude and fugue from WTC, or two contrasting dance movements from a suite; a complete sonata by a Classical composer; a character piece from the Romantic period; a composition such as an etude or toccata from the 20th century; a piece composed since 1950.